rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

-The final stage of `generate_coverage_spans()` is handled by [`to_refined_spans()`][to-refined-spans], which iterates through the `CoverageSpan`s, merges and de-duplicates them, and returns an optimial, minimal set of `CoverageSpan`s that can be used to assign coverage `Counter`s or `Expression`s, one-for-one.
+The final stage of `generate_coverage_spans()` is handled by [`to_refined_spans()`][to-refined-spans], which iterates through the `CoverageSpan`s, merges and de-duplicates them, and returns an optimal, minimal set of `CoverageSpan`s that can be used to assign coverage `Counter`s or `Expression`s, one-for-one.

 An visual, interactive representation of the final `CoverageSpan`s can be